anandu06dev/ng4StarterKit/README.md

 ```
 In the second example it becomes clear that domain logic is loosely coupled from the UI controller.
 Encapsulation protects the integrity of the model data.
 Keeping the model as independent as possible has many advantages.
 It improves reusability and allows easier refactoring.
-**Neither state nor business logic should be declared in the UI controller**.
+**Neither domain state nor business logic should be implemented in the UI controller**.

 By implementing a rich domain model on the client-side, we ensure that business behavior works, even without internet connection.
-With higher functional ability in rich domain models, we must
-take the mapper pattern into account.
+With higher functional ability in rich domain models, we must take the translater or mapper pattern into account.
 Mapping server data to the domain model object and vice versa may be unnecessary if the model and server storage schema match.

 Mapping JSON-encoded server data to the model is mandatory if: